 ICAP respects diversity, talents and abilities of all its employees.
 The Institute defines diversity as all the unique characteristics that make up each individual; personality, thinking style, work experience, work style, education, gender, age, race, color, religion, marital status, disability or other differences.

 ICAP is committed to the idea that gender equality and empowerment of women are critical for improving the society as a whole, as well as adding value to the business.
-Nearly 26% of our work force are women.
-ICAP embraces women and has 7% representation of women on its Board.
-It also encourages women in leadership positions.
-Currently women hold 5% representation at Senior Management roles in the Institute.
+Nearly 20% of our work force are women.
+ICAP embraces women’s participation and has 7% representation of women on its Board.
+The Institute also encourages women in leadership positions.
+Currently, 3% of Senior Management roles are held by women.